-Erasmus+: Youth Participation Activity Erasmus+ supports youth-driven local, national and transnational participation projects run by informal groups of young people and/or youth organisations encouraging youth participation in Europe's democratic life.
+Erasmus+: Youth Participation Activity

+Erasmus+ supports youth-driven local, national and transnational participation projects run by informal groups of young people and/or youth organisations encouraging youth participation in Europe's democratic life.
 Youth Participation Activities can be actively used to conduct dialogues and discussions between young people and decision-makers to promote the active participation of young people in democratic life in Europe.

-All activities under this Action must follow the Erasmus Youth Quality Standards for organising high quality learning mobility activities - Are you ready to make your voices heard through the formulation of positions, proposals and recommendations on how youth policies should be shaped and implemented in Europe? - What concrete recommendations can you think of already now?
+- Are you ready to make your voices heard on how youth policies should be shaped and implemented in Europe? - What concrete recommendations can you think of already now?